 Nomadland was the biggest of the Oscar winners in 2021, taking home Best Picture, Best Actress and Best Director for Chloe Zhao (who became only the second woman and first woman of color to get that prize).

-The film seems perfect — in all the right and wrong ways for the time — placing McDormand in the role of Fern, a former substitute teacher who left the town of Empire, Nevada once its economy crashed after a mine closed.
+The film is perfect — in all the right and wrong ways — for the time, placing McDormand in the role of Fern, a former substitute teacher who left the town of Empire, Nevada once its economy crashed after a mine closed.
 Now she's living out of an RV, and working a series of seasonal gigs such as Amazon fulfillment center during the holiday season.

 While the film seems to have all the heart-breaking emotions we've come to expect from McDormand's strongest roles, it also looks gorgeous.
-Director Chloé Zhao has made a reputation for showing the stories of the people of the harsher parts of the beautiful west states of the country, and this looks to be a continuation of form.
+Zhao has made a reputation for showing the stories of the people of the harsher parts of the beautiful west states of the country, and this is an excellent continuation of form.

 McDormand's co-stars include actual nomads and the always reliable David Strathairn.
-Here's the Nomadland trailer if you want to see more before it debuts.
+Here's the Nomadland trailer if you want to get a preview before watching it.